amirf147/IoT_Mail_Detector/README.md

         fix some of the class hierarchies to make more logical sense

-        change file names to fit with software design designs
+        change file names to fit with standards and guidelines

     Add logging:
         using the logging library